getuni/express-torus/README.md

     - Tor.us will provide you with a verifier URL.
     - You are not required to use a Auth0 Custom Domain for this solution to work.
 (Normally, this is just done to have a _pretty_ URL.)
   - Define your Auth0 `AUTH_DOMAIN` (i.e. `https://${YOUR_AUTH0_DOMAIN}.auth0.com`) in the `loginToConnectionMap`.
+  - In your Tor.us **Application Settings**, you must register your URL as one of the allowed callback URLs.
   - Finally, you'll need to register your authentication callback URLs.
     - Here's an example using [**Twitter**](https://auth0.com/docs/connections/social/twitter).
 (Make sure you [**set up the connection**](https://auth0.com/docs/connections/social/twitter)!)